Dare Baldwin: Biography

 Baldwin earned her B.A. in psychology at U.C.
 Berkeley in 1982.
 She attended graduate school at U.C.
 Santa Cruz where she obtained her M.Sc. in psychology in 1984.
 She obtained her Ph.D. in psychology with special designation in Cognitive Science at Stanford University in 1989.

 From 1989 to 1992 Baldwin was a professor at the University of British Columbia.
 Since 1992, she works as a professor at the University of Oregon.
 From 2009 to 2013 she served as the Director of Graduate Studies in the Department of Psychology at the University of Oregon.

 Baldwin was a 1999-2000 and 2016-2017 Fellow at the Center for Advanced Study in Behavioral Sciences at Stanford University.
 She became a Faculty-in-Residence at Clark Honors College of the University of Oregon in 2018.

 Baldwin's research has been funded by the Bill & Melinda Gates Foundation, National Science Foundation, and National Institutes of Health.

 Research

 Baldwin's primary research interest is related to how infant and young children acquire knowledge.
 Her current studies look at how infants understand human motion in relation to intentions and goals, and early language learning.
 She is the principal investigator at the Acquiring Minds Lab of the University of Oregon.

 One of Baldwin's studies demonstrate that infants can readily detect disruptions in the structure of inherent intentional actions and then analyze the continuous action with respect to the structure.
 Baldwin and her colleagues suggest that the infant's ability to parse together behavior and structure is a prerequisite to understanding intentions.

+In another one of Baldwin's studies, she examined how young children pick up emotional information from adults, showing that children who are skilled in social interactions are better at understanding emotional labels.
+This happens even though they don't directly relate to the object they are playing with.